voucherifyio/voucherify-ruby-sdk/docs/CampaignsApi.md

 api_instance = VoucherifySdk::CampaignsApi.new
 opts = {
-  campaigns_create_request_body: VoucherifySdk::CampaignsCreateDiscountCouponsCampaign.new # CampaignsCreateRequestBody | Specify the details of the campaign that you would like to create.
+  campaigns_create_request_body: VoucherifySdk::CampaignsCreateRequestBody.new # CampaignsCreateRequestBody | Specify the details of the campaign that you would like to create.
 }

 begin